Photo Source:

 Over the last 150 years, the Brahui have largely shed their nomadic lifestyles and settled in large towns; today, only around 20% of the Brahui remain nomadic or semi-nomadic.

-The nomadic Brahui migrate between the highlands and lowlands in search of proper temperatures, rainfall and pasture for their flocks.
+The nomadic Brahui migrate between the highlands and lowlands of three countries in search of proper temperatures, rainfall and pasture for their flocks.
 Their lives revolve around the movement between various wells, which can be as much as 45 miles apart.
 Because winters in the highlands are icy, the Brahui live in the plains during the colder months.
 They return to the hills only after the lambs are born in February or March.

 The Brahui in Iran organize themselves into groups of cooperating households called khalks.
 Each khalk combines its herds into one flock under the care of a professional resident shepherd.
 The resident shepherd controls up to 500 sheep.
 This procedure allows the men and their adult sons to work on local village farms for wheat.
 Having one resident shepherd also enables the men to take their herds to market for sale and to exchange information with other Brahui about the locations of various camps and flocks.